-Reserves for Doubtful Accounts and Billing Adjustments
+Allowance for Doubtful Accounts and Billing Adjustments

 Accounts receivable consist principally of trade receivables from customers and are generally unsecured and due within 30 days.
-Expected credit losses related to trade accounts receivable are recorded as an allowance for doubtful accounts in the Consolidated Balance Sheets as of December 31, 2010 and 2009.
-The carrying value of accounts receivable approximates their fair value due to their short term nature.
+Expected credit losses related to trade accounts receivable are recorded as an allowance for doubtful accounts within accounts receivables, net in the consolidated balance sheets.

 The Company reviews reserves on a quarterly basis and makes adjustments based on their historical experience rate and known collectability issues and disputes.
-The Company also considers their bad debt write-off history.
 Within DIS, the Company provides reserves for adjustments and credit memos that represent billing adjustments that are normally adjusted within the first 90 days subsequent to the performance of service.
 A provision for billing adjustments is charged against DIS revenues and a provision for doubtful accounts is charged to general and administrative expenses.
 When internal collection efforts on accounts have been exhausted, the accounts are written off by reducing the allowance for doubtful accounts.
-The Company believes their risk of material loss is mitigated as the Company only has a small number of customer accounts that have receivable balances in excess of \$100,000.

-The following table summarizes the Company's reserves for doubtful accounts and billing adjustments as of and for the years ended December 31, 2010, 2009 and 2008 (in thousands):
+The following table summarizes the Company's allowance for doubtful accounts and billing adjustments as of and for the years ended December 31, 2011, 2010 and 2009 (in thousands):

-Reserve for do ubtful accounts (1) adjus res for billing stments and al allowances (2)
+Allowance for Doubt ful Accounts (1) Reserves for Billing Adjustments and Contractual Allowances (2)

-Balance at December 31, 2007 \$ 705 \$ 274

-Provision 653 1,186

-Write-offs and recoveries, net (521) (1,052)

-Balance at December 31, 2008 837 408
+Balance at December 31, 2008 \$ 837 \$ 408

 Provision 58 1,280

 Write-offs and recoveries, net (18) (1,275)

 Balance at December 31, 2009 877 413

 Provision 832 1,127

 Write-offs and recoveries, net (522) (1,128)

-Balance at December 31, 2010 \$ 1,187 \$ 412
+Balance at December 31, 2010 1,187 412

+Provision 237 868

+Write-offs and recoveries, net (676) (924)

+Balance at December 31, 2011 \$ 748 \$ 356
-(1) The provision was charged against general and administrative expenses.

-(2) The provision was charged against revenue.
+- (1) The provision was charged against general and administrative expenses. - (2) The provision was charged against revenue.